Multi-Grade Deep Learning for Partial Differential Equations with Applications to the Burgers Equation: Applications to the Burgers Equation and Numerical Results

 Table \ref{table:3D:Burgers} presents a comparison of the numerical results obtained from SGL-1, SGL-2, SGL-3, and TS-MGDL methods for solving the 3D Burgers equation.
 The results demonstrate that the TS-MGDL method outperforms the SGL methods in terms of achieving a smaller relative $L_2$ error within the same number of training epochs.
 For SGL-1, SGL-2, and SGL-3, the learning rate is set to 4e-4, the decay rate is 1e-4, and the training is conducted for 40,000 epochs.
 Among the SGL methods, SGL-2 achieves the highest accuracy with a relative $L_2$ error of 1.77e-04.
 However, the TS-MGDL method exhibits the best overall performance, surpassing all SGL methods, with a relative $L_2$ error of 8.90e-05.

 Figure \ref{fig:loss:3d} illustrates the training loss curves for the SGL-1, SGL-2, SGL-3, and TS-MGDL methods.
 We can see that the TS-MGDL method demonstrates a significantly faster rate of decline in training loss compared to the SGL methods.
-In fact, the TS-MGDL method achieves the lowest overall loss among the evaluated methods.
+The TS-MGDL method achieves the lowest overall loss among the evaluated methods.
 Moreover, the loss curve for TS-MGDL exhibits minimal oscillations, indicating a stable convergence process.
+Figure \ref{fig:3d-burgers} presents the evolution of the relative $L_2$ error.
+It can be observed that the TS-MGDL method achieves a stable and fast convergence to the lowest error level, whereas the SGL methods exhibit varying degrees of oscillation and stagnation, failing to reach comparable accuracy.

 Figure \ref{fig:3d} shows the computational results and error plots of the SGL-1, SGL-2, SGL-3, and TS-MGDL methods for the 3D Burgers equation at $t = 1$.
-As can be seen in Figure \ref{fig:3d}, the TS-MGDL method provides a better approximation to the true solution, with smaller absolute errors.
-Once again, the theoretical results stated in Propositions \ref{thm:loss} and \ref{thm:loss-TS} are verified by Figure \ref{fig:loss:mgl:3d}.
+As can be seen in Figure \ref{fig:3d}, the TS-MGDL method provides a better approximation of the true solution, with smaller absolute errors.
+Once again, the theoretical results stated in Propositions \ref{thm:loss} and \ref{thm:loss-TS} are verified by Figure \ref{fig:loss:3d} \subref{fig:loss:mgl:3d}.

-In summary, the experimental results for the three examples presented above confirm that the proposed TS-MGDL method enables effective learning of solutions of the Burgers equations and outperforms existing single-grade deep learning methods in predictive accuracy and convergence.
-In particular, the predictive errors of the single-grade deep learning are larger than those of the multi-grade deep learning in 26-60, 4-31, and 3-12 times, for the 1D, 2D, and 3D equations, respectively.
-The numerical experiments show that the proposed TS-MGDL method is particularly suitable to solve nonlinear PDEs whose solutions may have singularities, since the method can effectively catch the intrinsic multiscale components of the solutions near the singularities.
+In summary, the experimental results for the three examples presented above confirm that the proposed TS-MGDL method enables effective learning of solutions of Burgers equations and outperforms existing single-grade deep learning methods in predictive accuracy and convergence.
+In particular, the predictive errors of single-grade deep learning are larger than those of the multi-grade deep learning in 26-60, 4-31, and 3-12 times, for the 1D, 2D, and 3D equations, respectively.
+The numerical experiments show that the proposed TS-MGDL method can effectively capture the intrinsic multiscale components of the solutions near regions with steep gradients.